5 Best Practices To Protect Yourself From Fraud

 If you receive a call asking you for any of this information, hang up immediately and please let us know by calling us at 800.442.2800.

 Set Up Activity Alerts For Your Credit & Debit Cards

 Setting up actively alerts on your debit or credit card can help you catch fraud the minute it happens and allow you to shut it down before it goes any further.
-If you see suspicious activity on your account, lock your card down immediately by logging into the Honor Mobile App and accessing Card Control from the “More” menu.
+If you see suspicious activity on your account, lock your card down immediately by logging into the Honor Mobile App and accessing our Card Control feature from the “More” menu.